Skip to navigation Skip to content

 Determining deprivation and setting a review

-Table 1: This table describes the process to follow when sale of property and purchase payments are deferred or made by instalments.
+Table 1: This table describes the process to follow when sale of property or a business and the purchase payments are deferred or made by instalments.
 Portions of this process are for Complex Assessment Officers (CAOs) only.

 Step